Skip to main content

 identifierThis field represents the identifier of the event.

-addressThe address field holds the address in a bech32 encoding.
+addressThe address field holds the address in bech32 encoding.
 It can be the address of the smart contract that generated the event or the address of the receiver address of the transaction.

 topicsThe topics field holds a list with extra information.
 They don't have a specific order because the smart contract is free to log anything that could be helpful.